 The options are endless.
 Remember that your subscribers don’t want to be constantly “sold to” – they value authenticity.
 It is important that you create that connection with your subscribers, instead of just sending them promotional links.
 Ask yourself this: what value can I give my subscribers?
 Then go from there.

-In the end, focus on distributing your content on as many podcatchers as possible, while also focusing heavily on creating a loyal audience following.
+In the end, focus on distributing your content to as many podcatchers as possible, while also focusing heavily on creating a loyal audience following.
 Quality over quantity.
 What is the point of having thousands of subscribers if they don’t listen to your podcast?Focus on distributing your content on as many podcatchers as possible, while also creating a loyal audience following.
 Click To Tweet

 Email marketing jointly with social media channels, like Pinterest, Youtube, Instagram, and/Facebook can also prove to be beneficial, as long as your target audience is actively interacting on those channels.
 This means that if your target audience is 50+-year-old bird watchers, maybe forget about creating an Instagram account.